Are you scared or excited of forthcoming groundbreaking innovations?

 Let’s say we don’t extend our own life but we might save someone else’s life as we know there are many people out looking for blood.

-Our Karma is what our Karma does for others.
+Our Karma is what our work does for others in society.

 After reading about Dr. Tom Perls, I realized how people become so creative and do remarkable things in life.